tryolabs/requestium/README.md

 Switching from selenium automatically updates your requests session user-agent to match that of the browser used in selenium

 Note: The Selenium Chrome webdriver doesn't support automatic transfer of proxies from the Session to the Webdriver at the moment.
-The Phantomjs driver does though.
+The PhantomJS driver does though.

 ## Selenium workarounds
 Requestium adds several 'ensure' methods to the driver object, as Selenium is known to be very finicky about selecting elements and cookie handling.